jtonello/balena-lamp/README.md

 Note that specific versions of each Docker image is defined in each Dockerfile.template.
 These could be replaced with :latest or other versions that suit your needs.
 The mysql passwords, database name and username are set as variables from the .balena/balena.yml file.
 You should change them for production uses, but be sure to update the php/index.php file to match.

-Clone this repository and then run:
+Clone this repository, change into the balenaLamp directory and push to your application:

 ```
  $ git clone git@github.com:jtonello/balenaLamp.git
  $ cd balenaLamp